 Though there are other routes you can follow to join any grade in IOSH but if you find it difficult, you can always communicate to IOSH for guidance on how to go about it.

 IOSH West Africa has its informal meetings depending on your location in Nigeria.

-But don’t worry, take it gradually by gradual.
+But don’t worry, take it gradually.